14 Quick Stress Relievers For Women (Not Exercise or Sleep!)

 Before diving into these stress relief techniques, it’s essential to understand the difference between stress and stressors.

-I never gave much thought to the difference between the two until I read, “Burnout: The Secret To Unlocking the Stress Cycle.”
+I never gave much thought to the difference between the two until I read “Burnout: The Secret To Unlocking the Stress Cycle.”
 I highly recommend this book to any woman struggling with stress and overwhelm.

 - Stressors are the things that cause you stress.
 They can be events, people, situations, and even thoughts you perceive as dangerous or possible threats.